Ground-is-Lava/CSTN/README.md

  * ,pseudoGerman'
  * «French»

-There are several number suffixes available:
+All numbers are base 12 by default.
+There are several number suffixes available for when a different base is desired:

- * any whitespace char: base 12
  * h: base 16
  * d: base 10
  * o: base 8